If you are looking for some of the best keto friendly restaurants and bakeries in Singapore then you are reading the right article.

 While overall, the diet is safe for everyone, breastfeeding mothers and those who have diabetes and high cholesterol must seek medical advice from their doctors first.

-Understanding the principles of the diet is just the first step.
-Now, on to the more important part: an ideal keto meal plan comprises foods that are rich in fat and protein, which include grass-fed meats, oily fish like salmon and tuna, eggs, and nuts.
+Understanding the principles of the keto diet is just the first step.
+Now, on to the more important part: an ideal keto meal plan comprises foods that are rich in healthy fats and protein, which include grass-fed meats, oily fish like tuna, herb grilled salmon, eggs, grilled chicken, and nuts.

-For those of you who are not lactose intolerant, dairy products, from cheese and yoghurt to butter and cream, should also be part of your keto diet.
+For those of you who are not lactose intolerant, dairy products, from cheese and yogurts to butter and cream, should also be part of your keto diet.

 While you should avoid starchy root vegetables like yams and potatoes together, non-starchy greens like kale, spinach, and broccoli are a must.